emeb/cheep3a/README.md

 The Cheep3a firmware is based on [cnlohr's "ch32v003fun"](https://github.com/cnlohr/ch32v003fun) project and expects that the github directory for that project is located in an adjacent directory in order for the make-based build system to operate correctly.
-The following steps should work:
+A recent RISC-V GCC toolchain is also required and once you have that installed (and in your search path) the following steps should work:

 ```
 git clone git@github.com:emeb/cheep3a.git